-Description of Business-Dillard's, Inc. ("Dillard's" or the "Company") operates retail department stores, located primarily in the Southeastern, Southwestern and Midwestern areas of the United States, and a general contracting construction company based in Little Rock, Arkansas.
+Description of Business-Dillard's, Inc. ("Dillard's" or the "Company") operates retail department stores, located primarily in the southeastern, southwestern and midwestern areas of the United States, and a general contracting construction company based in Little Rock, Arkansas.
 The Company's fiscal year ends on the Saturday nearest January 31 of each year.
-Fiscal years 2014 and 2013 ended on January 31, 2015 and February 1, 2014, respectively, and each included 52 weeks.
-Fiscal year 2012 ended on February 2, 2013 and included 53 weeks.
+Fiscal years 2015, 2014 and 2013 ended on January 30, 2016, January 31, 2015 and February 1, 2014, respectively, and each included 52 weeks.